spencerclingo/startup/notes.md

 ## AWS

-My IP address is: 54.81.96.130
+My IP address is: 34.195.212.79
-Launching my AMI I initially put it on a private subnet.
-Even though it had a public IP address and the security group was right, I wasn't able to connect to it.
+I've done this before, but I have not ssh'ed into the system before to access the files.
+➜  ssh -i [key pair file] ubuntu@[yourdomainnamehere]

 ## Caddy